flutter/flutter/sdk/README.md

 -------------------------

 The `sky` pub package includes a `sky_tool` script to assist in running Sky applications inside the `SkyDemo.apk` harness.
-The sky_tool script expects to be run from the root directory of your application pub package.
+The `sky_tool` script expects to be run from the root directory of your application pub package.
 To run one of the examples in this SDK, try:

-1. ``cd examples/stocks``
+1. `cd examples/stocks`

-2. ``pub get`` to set up a copy of the sky package in the app directory.
+2. `pub get` to set up a copy of the sky package in the app directory.

-3. ``./packages/sky/sky_tool start`` to start the dev server and upload your app to the device.
+3. `./packages/sky/sky_tool start` to start the dev server and upload your app to the device.
-   (NOTE: add a ``--install`` flag to install SkyDemo.apk if not already installed on the device.)
+   (NOTE: add a `--install` flag to install `SkyDemo.apk` if it is not already installed on the device.)

-4. Use ``adb logcat`` to view any errors or Dart print() output from the app.
+4. Use `adb logcat` to view any errors or Dart `print()` output from the app.
-   ``adb logcat -s chromium`` can be used to filter only adb messages from `SkyDemo.apk` (which for
+   `adb logcat -s chromium` can be used to filter only adb messages from `SkyDemo.apk` (which for
-   [legacy reasons](https://github.com/domokit/mojo/issues/129) still uses the android log tag 'chromium').
+   [legacy reasons](https://github.com/domokit/mojo/issues/129) still uses the android log tag `chromium`).

 Measuring Performance
 ---------------------